raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 ## Display the temperature

 You could combine your temperature reading with a picture to also indicate the temperature in a graphical way.
-For example, you might display a snowstorm for cold temperatures and a sunny day for hot temperatures:
+For example, you might display a snowstorm for cold temperatures, and a sunny day for hot temperatures:

 ![Hot and cold](images/hot-and-cold.png)

 + At the bottom of your program, create more colour variables for any colours you want to use in your pictures.
-You may already have defined some of the colours you want in a previous step.
-For our examples we will use white (`w`), yellow (`y`), green (`g`), and black/blank (`b`).
+You may already have defined some of them in a previous step.
+In our examples we will use white (`w`), yellow (`y`), green (`g`), and black/blank (`b`).

 ```python
 w = (255, 255, 255)